 We do like to think our produce looks good enough to eat.

 We deliver in cardboard boxes which we would encourage our customers to reuse.

 We don’t use plastic for any vegetable, herb or fruit packing.

-From May 2021; all deliveries will be made in an electric van.
+All deliveries are made in our electric van.